coltonmilbrandt/gwin-protocol/README.md

 4. Clone and launch [front-end](https://github.com/coltonmilbrandt/gwin-app.git).

-5. Insert contract address of your local Gwin smart contract on ganache (from step 3) into the code for the front-end as described in the [front end docs](https://github.com/coltonmilbrandt/gwin-app.git).
+5. Insert contract address of your local Gwin smart contract on ganache (from step 3) into the code for the [front-end](https://github.com/coltonmilbrandt/gwin-app.git).
+You can set this in the `contracts.js` file in the `constants` folder.
+If you've made changes to the contract, be sure to copy your new ABI over to `Gwin_abi.js` as well.

 6. Copy the private key for Account (1), and use it to 'Import Account' on MetaMask.
 Accounts (1-3) are generally your best choice as Account (0) initially funds the pools and Account (4) updates the price feeds.